barais/gofileuploader/README.md

 # Project overview

-This project provides an infrastructure for rendering and automatic evaluation of lab work in computer science.
+This project provides an infrastructure for automatic evaluation of lab work in computer science.

 This project is developed using GoLang.